JoeyStrandnes/NST1001_AVR-Driver/README.md

 ### Known issues

 ##### Taking rapid measurements or drifting clock.
-The spikes below are caused by looping the measurement with zero delay, a minimum delay of 1 ms between measurements is required to ensure stability in the system.
+The spikes below are caused by looping the measurement with zero delay, a minimum delay of 1ms between measurements is required to ensure stability in the system.
 Instability can also be caused if the system clock significantly drifts.

 ![Timing Error](https://i.imgur.com/08EtMkI.png)